skip to main content

 2021

-• OSHA published a proposed rule to update the HazCom Standard to align with GHS Revision 7.
+• OSHA publishes a proposed rule to update the HazCom Standard to align with GHS Revision 7.

 2022

-• Canada publishes final rule updating Hazardous Product Regulations (HPR) to align with GHS Revision 7 and select elements of Revision 8.
+• Canada publishes final rule updating Hazardous Product Regulations (HPR) to align with GHS Revision 7 and select elements of Revision 8, with 3-year transition period.

 GHS Resource Center